TEALSK12/introduction-to-computer-science/lesson_43.md

 ## Accommodations/Differentiation

 * Advanced students can attempt more complex filters in part 2.3 (such as finding all names that contain at least two vowels) and/or more advanced maps in part 1.3 (such as greeting each person by first initial).
 * Struggling students should focus on parts 1.2, 2.1, and select items from part 2.3.
-Partial code can be provided.
+Partial script can be provided.

 ## Forum discussion